Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - **Hardware Efficiency**: Actions taken to make software use less physical resources to perform the same function.
 - **Carbon Awareness**: Actions taken to time or region-shift software computation to take advantage of clean, renewable or low carbon sources of electricity.

-Carbon aware software will optimize the timing and location of operation to minimize emissions associated with operation.
-This could consist of moving computation to regions with cleaner grid emissions or delaying jobs to cleaner periods (or a combination of both).
-Energy efficient software will also run on hardware that requires less energy to operate or the software can be re-architected to require less energy to execute.
-All combined, these effects are reflected in the total operational emissions.

 ## Software Boundary

 The calculation of software carbon intensity MUST include all supporting infrastructure and systems that significantly contributes to the software operation.